 Funding

 The PhD programme in nautical operations is standardized to a 3 year full-time study.
 To be admitted to the programme, it is required that you have funding for the entire period.
-There are three possible ways to finance PhD studies: financing by the Norwegian Ministry for Education and Research (KD), financing by employer or self-financing.
+There are two possible ways to finance PhD studies: financing by the Norwegian Ministry for Education and Research (KD) or financing by employer.

 For positions funded by the Norwegian Ministry of Education and Research, the admission process is twofold.
 Firstly, the candiate needs to follow the advertised PhD student-positions at the USN job board and apply for a vacant PhD position.
 Secondly, if you are offered the position applied for, you must (within 3 months) apply for admission to the PhD programme.

-If funding sources are private or come from your employer, admission is ongoing and has no particular deadlines.
-In case of funding from your employer, we recommend you and your company to explore the Research Council of Norway’s Industrial Ph.D. scheme.
+If funding sources are from your employer, admission is ongoing and has no particular deadlines.
+We recommend you and your company to explore the Research Council of Norway’s Industrial Ph.D. scheme.
 This scheme exists specifically for companies who wish to finance their employees seeking to pursue a PhD.
 Your company can submit the application to the Research Council of Norway (NFR) at any time (ongoing deadline for submission and short processing times).

 Admission requirements are the same for all candidates regardless of the source of funding.